 The platform’s user interface has improved a lot, too, and it won’t be long before you’re putting forms together in minutes, once you get a feel for how things work.

 Speed isn’t really the aim with JotForm, though.
 Almost everything is customisable and to get the best out of this platform you’ll want a solid understanding of form design and the time to customise its themes to suit your needs.

 If too much choice is going to slow you down, you might want to look elsewhere.

 Paperform is a more traditional form builder but it aims to find that sweet spot between speed and customisability.
-Its user interface is sleek and Paperform has done a decent job of making extensive opitons easy to navigate.
-The dowside of extensive options is you have to spend time going through them all – only you can decide if this is a productivity issue for you.
+Its user interface is sleek and Paperform has done a decent job of making extensive options easy to navigate.
+The downside of extensive options is you have to spend time going through them all – only you can decide if this is a productivity issue for you.

-There’s also a Paperform Agency version if you want to use this tool for your customers but it’s disappointing to see no form analytics or optimisation features, once again.
+There’s also a Paperform Agency version if you want to use this tool for your customers.

 Google Forms is a free tool you can use to quickly create basic forms and surveys.
 You won’t find a faster way to create web forms and, once you’re done, ou can embed them on web pages or direct people to your hosted forms via links.